Women's Royal Air Force

 The Women's Royal Air Force (WRAF) was the women's branch of the Royal Air Force.
 It existed in two separate incarnations: the Women's Royal Air Force from 1918 to 1920 and the Women's Royal Air Force from 1949 to 1994.

 On 1 February 1949, the name of the First World War organisation was revived when the Women's Auxiliary Air Force, which had been founded in 1939, was re-established on a regular footing as the Women's Royal Air Force.
 The WRAF and the RAF grew closer over the following decades, with increasing numbers of trades opened to women, and the two services formally merged in 1994, marking the full assimilation of women into the British forces and the end of the Women's Royal Air Force.

 The Central Band of the WRAF, one of only two all-female bands in the British Armed Forces, was disbanded in 1972.
 Some of its musicians transferred to the Band of the Women's Royal Army Corps.

+Women were only permitted to become aircrew as air loadmasters and air stewards until 1989, when all flying posts were opened to women, although they were not permitted to become aircrew on fast jets until 1994.